Coinbird/couchdb_odata/README.md

 My intent was to use Tableau Public with this CouchDB OData data source.
 * I pass the above URL format, I get "Bad OData format.
 Make sure you are using a URL that points to a valid OData Source."
-* But, passing http://localhost:5984/YOUR-DATA/_design/odata/_list/odata_convert/everything appears to work, at least at a superficial level!
+* But, passing http://localhost:5984/YOUR-DB-HERE/_design/odata/_list/odata_convert/everything appears to work, at least at a superficial level.

 ## Original Readme text: